If you are concerned with your impact on the environment, you may have questioned whether or not your pet has a big carbon footprint.

 In 2017, UCLA performed a study that calculated that out of the total greenhouse gas emissions created in the animal agriculture industry, dogs and cats create 1/4 of it.

-Fortunately, reducing your pet’s individual carbon footprint is relatively simple.
+With a few simple tips, you can drastically reduce your pet’s individual carbon footprint.
 Here are a few steps we recommend:

-Reduce, reuse, recycle – It’s so much fun to buy your pet a new toy, but think twice before dropping a brand new plastic or plush goodie in your cart next time.
-Many pet products are made from questionable materials and are shipped from overseas – two things can have a negative impact on the environment.
-Instead, seek out pet toys that are made in the USA, and look for ways to recycle older toys or make your own pet toys/games out of items you already have in your home.
+Reduce, reuse, recycle – While it is fun to watch your pet play with a new toy, you might want to think twice before you buy another plastic toy.
+Many pet products are made from questionable materials and are imported from other countries.
+Try to choose pet toys that are made in the USA, or try to recycle older toys.
+You can even get creative and make your own pet toys/games from materials you already have.